pexip/os-rabbitmq-server/deps/ra/README.md

                     <code>default</code>: used by default. <code>write(2)</code> system calls are delayed until a buffer is due to be flushed.
 Then it writes all the data in a single call then <code>fsync</code>s.
 Fastest option but incurs some additional memory use.
                 </li>
                 <li>
-                    <code>o_sync</code>: Like default but will try to open the file with O_SYNC and thus wont need the additional <code>fsync(2)</code> system call.
+                    <code>o_sync</code>: Like default but will try to open the file with O_SYNC and thus won't need the additional <code>fsync(2)</code> system call.
 If it fails to open the file with this flag this mode falls back to default.
                 </li>
             </ul>
         </td>